Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization: Simulation study

+All data sets consist of a long time series, which we split into training, validation and test set.
+We use the validation set for early stopping and hyperparameter tuning and report the final performance on the test set.
+The adversarial methods do not allow early stopping or hyperparameter selection using the training objective, as the generator loss depends on the critic state.
+For these methods, therefore, we use other metrics to pick the best hyperparameters (see below).

-On the test set, we assess the calibration of the probabilistic forecast by the \textit{calibration error} (the discrepancy between credible intervals in the forecast distribution and the actual frequencies).
-We also evaluate how close the mean of the forecast distribution is to the observation by the \textit{Normalized Root Mean-Square Error} (NRMSE) and the \textit{coefficient of determination} R$^2 $; we detail all these metrics in Appendix~\ref{app:metric}.
-As all these metrics are for scalar variables, we compute their values independently for each component and average over them.
+On the test set, we assess the calibration of the probabilistic forecasts by the \textit{calibration error} (the discrepancy between credible intervals in the forecast distribution and the actual frequencies).
+We also evaluate how close the means of the forecast distributions are to the observation by the \textit{Normalized Root Mean-Square Error} (NRMSE) and the \textit{coefficient of determination} R$^2 $; we detail all these metrics in Appendix~\ref{app:metric}.
+As all these metrics are for scalar variables, we compute their values independently for each component and report their average (standard deviation in Appendix~\ref{app:exp_res}).